discolarrence/Sunburst/README.md

 # Sunburst

-Sunburst is a Python console application for building and testing ideas for a lightshow.
+Sunburst is a Python program used for building and testing ideas for a lightshow.

 ## Background
 ![Studio 54 Sunburst](/sunburst7.jpg "Studio 54 Sunburst by Erika Margaret")